irvin-welsh/QUIZ-PARADISE/README.md

 # QUIZ-PARADISE
-Simple quizes for pupils.
+Simple quizes for school students.
 Initial quiz is GEO Exam.
 Adding new quizes and improvements constantly